Film Spoilers and

 The Nines (2007)

 After rolling his car upside down in downtown Hollywood, he was charged with crack use and arson (he had burned down his own house after breaking up with his girlfriend), and jailed.
-He was bailed out by his chubby publicist Margaret (Melissa McCarthy), and kept sequestered (under house arrest) in a writer's house.
-Although she was supportive, she threatened him (as Kathy Bates did in Misery (1990)): "I'm a fan of yours, you know.
-Your number one fan.
-But if you f--k this up, I will smash your ankles with a sledgehammer!"
+He was bailed out by his chubby publicist Margaret (Melissa McCarthy), and kept sequestered (under house arrest) in a writer's house who was away in Canada on a shoot.
+Although she was supportive, she was tough-minded and threatened him (as Kathy Bates did in Misery (1990)):

 When Gary mentioned: "There's something wrong with the world," Sarah suggested: "I can get you out of here but you have to trust me."
 When Gary asked Margaret about the "nines," she explained: "They're subconscious, trying to remind you who you are."
 He asked: "I'm a nine?" to which she responded, "Yes.
 It doesn't make much sense out of context."
 Margaret admitted that she had known him for 25 years, although not always as 'Gary.'
 She added: "You're not who you think you are."
 She also warned about Sarah, whom she called a "Nine."
 When Gary stepped over a red chalk boundary line ("the edge of your world") - he violated his house arrest barrier, and everything disappeared in an atomic flash of white light.